Lattimore's INT caps Saints' comeback win over Eagles

 Brees eventually got the touchdown, finding Thomas in man coverage against Cre’Von LeBlanc for a 2-yard score.

+“It impacts you relative to the number of snaps played, most importantly with your defense and their rest and your opponent getting that many snaps (on defense),” Payton said of the drive’s importance.
+“A lot had to happen for that to take place.
+Regretfully, those penalties hurt us, but we were able to overcome them.”

-Wil Lutz extended the Saints’ lead to 20-14 with a 39-yard field goal with 10:28 left, but it was still a one-possession game.
+Wil Lutz extended the Saints’ lead to 20-14 with a 39-yard field goal with 10:28 left, but it remained a one-possession game.

 The Eagles dominated the first quarter, jumping out to a 14-0 lead and at one point holding a total yardage advantage of 151-0.

-However, the Saints got back in the game with 10 consecutive points in the second quarter and trailed only 14-10 at halftime.
+However, the Saints got back in the game with 10 consecutive points in the second quarter to trail only 14-10 at halftime.

-After New Orleans went three-and-out, Foles directed a 10-play, 75-yard touchdown march, setting up the score with a 30-yard back-shoulder throw on third-and-7 to Jeffery to the Saints’ 4.
-Foles got the 14-0 lead by stretching the ball over the goal line from 1 yard out.
+After New Orleans went three-and-out, Foles directed a 10-play, 75-yard touchdown march, setting up the score with a 30-yard back-shoulder throw to Jeffrey on third-and-7 to the Saints’ 4.
+Foles got the 14-0 lead by stretching the ball over the goal line from 1 yard out two plays later.

 But the Saints finally got rolling in the second quarter, when Brees completed 13 of 16 passes for 171 yards a touchdown.
-Sean Payton successfully gambled twice on fourth down on the drive — converting a fourth-and-1 on a fake-punt run by Hill and then converting the touchdown on fourth-and-goal from the 2 with Brees’ soft pass in the left corner of the end zone to Kirkwood.
+Sean Payton successfully gambled twice on fourth down on the touchdown drive — converting a fourth-and-1 on a fake-punt run by Hill at the Saints’ 30 and then converting the touchdown on fourth-and-goal from the 2 with Brees’ soft pass in the left corner of the end zone to Kirkwood.

 Lutz brought the Saints within 14-10 with a 45-yard field just before intermission.
 The drive started at the New Orleans 6 with 78 seconds remaining in the half.

-Note: EditorsNote: Adds quotes; clarifies Thomas’ multiple Saints records and location of Lattimore interception